Invariant embeddings of unimodular random planar graphs

-A unimodular random graph $(G,o)$ is {\it invariantly amenable} (or just {\it amenable}) if for every $\eps>0$ there is a random subset $U\subset V(G)$ such that $(G,o;U)$ is unimodular, every component of $G\setminus U$ is finite, and $\Pr (o\in U)<\eps$.
-If this property fails to hold, then $G$ is {\it invariantly nonamenable} (or just {\it nonamenable}).
+A unimodular random graph $(\G,o)$ is {\it invariantly amenable} (or just {\it amenable}) if for every $\eps>0$ there is a random subset $U\subset V(\G)$ such that $(\G,o;U)$ is unimodular, every component of $\G\setminus U$ is finite, and $\Pr (o\in U)<\eps$.
+If this property fails to hold, then $\G$ is {\it invariantly nonamenable} (or just {\it nonamenable}).
+In the rest of this paper we will drop ``invariantly'' and simply call unimodular random graphs amenable or nonamenable, but the reader should keep in kind that these terms are different from the ones used for a deterministic graph.
 For the relationship of this notion of amenability to almost sure amenability or anchored amenability, see the discussion in \cite{AL} after the definition, and Theorem 8.5 therein for some equivalents.